caleorourke/exhibit/README.md

 $ ruby -v
 ~~~

-## Install Rye
+## Install exhibit
-Clone Rye from the `gh-pages` branch on GitHub and go into its directory.
+Clone exhibit from the `gh-pages` branch on GitHub and go into its directory.

 ~~~
-$ git clone -b gh-pages https://github.com/caleorourke/rye.git
+$ git clone -b gh-pages https://github.com/caleorourke/exhibit.git
-$ cd rye
+$ cd exhibit
 ~~~

 Install Grunt and dev dependencies for Node.